 It’s important to make sure your puppy’s parents have been properly screened and cleared of certain health issues.

-You can learn more about health testing requirements from the American Kennel Club.
+You can learn more about health testing requirements from the Orthopedic Foundation For Animals.

 The purebred parents of your Chusky are both active, intelligent dogs that can easily adapt to most environments.

 The ideal Chow Chow Husky mix owner will have an active lifestyle and be able to exercise and train their Chusky regularly.